mbalotin/Spring-Example/README.md

  - Remove ThymeleafConfig.java
  - Remove "Security configuration for web content" in SecurityConfig.java and change the security configurations to your liking
  - Delete Web Controllers' folder
+ - Remove the compiler and minifier plugins from pom.xml (both CoffeScript and SCSS)
  - Remove this resource from pom.xml:
  ```
         <resource>